 She ended up going hungry since the dinner hour had ended and she needed to get back to work.
 While unfortunate, the mistake didn’t happen again, and she still recalls the staff as generally “very understanding and willing to go the extra mile.”

-How and When To Explain Food Allergies
+How To Explain Food Allergies for a Job

 Sixteen-year-old Shane Word of Atlanta, is diagnosed with idiopathic anaphylaxis.
 In other words, he is susceptible to a severe allergic reaction for which the exact food trigger is not clear.
 As he enters the work world of employment this summer, Shane says he is ready to discuss his food allergies with an employer – but only “on the second or third interview after they know me.”